What Does Psalms 106:1-5 Mean?

 Personal Reflection

-- When was the last time I thanked God not just for what He did, but for who He is - good and full of never-ending love?
+- When was the last time I thanked God not for what He did, but because of who He is - good and full of never-ending love?

 A Challenge For You